bshalem/kwp/README.md

 The file to download the entire data is kwp.json.

-Motivation for simple interpreted queries, data construction and analyses are available in the companion paper:
+Motivation for simple interpreted queries, data construction and analyses are available in the soon-to-be published companion paper.